On This Page...

 sed -i "s/\"DENY\"/\"ALLOW\"/" /etc/lighttpd/lighttpd.conf \ && service lighttpd restart

-Unfortunately, this does not survive restarts, and attempting to override the value in
+Unfortunately, this does not survive restarts.
+Attempting to override the value in

 /etc/lighttpd/external.conf has thusfar been unsuccessful.